Weird and wonderful roadside diners in every state

 Montana: Betty’s Diner, Polson

-There are few roadside diners that also have a view of a beautiful lake.
-In this case, Betty’s Diner off US Highway 93 backs onto Flathead Lake, with water views and outdoor seating to make the most of it.
+There are few roadside diners that also have a view of a beautiful lake, but Betty's Diner is one of them.
+Located just off US Highway 93, the colorful eatery backs onto Flathead Lake and its outdoor seating really allows customers to make the most of those calming vistas.
 You can’t miss the building from the road – it's painted bright pink.

 New Hampshire: The Common Man Roadside, Hooksett

-The Common Man diner has a lot of unusual things to offer customers.
-The inside of the centre is made to feel as though it's outside, with a roof painted like the sky, a wooden bridge and a display of rocks with fake animals.
-There are also locations in Manchester and Plymouth.
+The Common Man is a diner that deliberately does things differently; the inside is made to look as though it's outside, with a roof painted like the sky, a wooden bridge, and a display of rocks complete with fake animals.
+The menu, however, is pleasingly traditional, featuring an array of grilled sandwiches, skillets, and all-day breakfast options.
+There are also locations in Epsom, Manchester, and Plymouth.

 New Jersey: Tops Diner, Harrison

-There’s no shortage of diners in New Jersey, but Tops Diner on Passaic Avenue in Harrison is seen as one of the best.
-It’s been here since 1942 and reopened in a new structure at the same location in late 2021, while the interior is a timeless combination of dark wood panelling and striking tiled floors.
-Menu staples include meatloaf, chicken and waffles, fresh seafood platters and lobster mac ‘n’ cheese.
+There’s no shortage of diners in New Jersey, but Tops Diner, located on Passaic Avenue in Harrison, has a certain charm to it.
+After all, it’s been here since 1942, reopening in a new-look building at the same location in late 2021.
+The interior is a timeless combination of dark wood paneling and striking tiled floors.
+Meanwhile, menu staples include meatloaf, chicken and waffles, fresh seafood platters, and lobster mac ’n’ cheese.

 New Mexico: Frontier Restaurant, Albuquerque

-Tacos, enchiladas and burritos are the order of the day at Frontier, which has been serving up locally renowned Tex-Mex food since 1971.
-Customers also have plenty to look at as they tuck into delicious tostadas and house-made tortillas: the interior is jam-packed with unique paintings by local and national artists, while weavings and colourful lampshades decorate the ceiling.
-John Wayne features heavily, as the owners are big fans of the movie star.
+Tacos, enchiladas, and burritos are the order of the day at Frontier, which has been serving up locally renowned Tex-Mex food since 1971.
+Customers have plenty to look at as they tuck into the joint's delicious tostadas and house-made tortillas; the interior is packed with unique paintings by local and national artists, while woven decorations and colorful lampshades complete the ceiling.
+John Wayne features heavily, too; the owners are big fans of the movie star.

 New York: Ellen’s Stardust Diner, New York City

-In New York City, diners are woven into the fabric of daily life (and often feature in films and TV shows).
-Ellen’s Stardust stands out thanks to its singing waiting staff and rainbow-coloured bagels.
-The Broadway diner came close to turning off its neon forever after being hit by the COVID-19 pandemic and facing eviction, and was saved by a crowdfunding campaign.
+In New York City, diners are woven into the fabric of daily life.
+However, Ellen’s stands out thanks to its singing waiting staff and rainbow-colored bagels.
+The Broadway diner came close to turning off its neon lights forever as a consequence of the COVID-19 pandemic, but happily, it was saved by a crowdfunding campaign.

 North Carolina: The Roadside, Duck

-The Roadside diner has a big outdoor area where events are held, even weddings.
-You get into the area by walking through a big wooden arch made with empty bottles, while the owners have recycled others into a triangular tree-shaped sculpture.
-There are plenty of other attractions too, including a professional hula-hooper and a diverse menu offering everything from fish tacos to crab cakes.
+The Roadside diner has a big outdoor area where events are held – and it even hosts the occasional wedding.
+You get into the area by walking through a big wooden arch decorated with empty bottles (and not only that, but the owners have recycled other empties into a triangular tree-shaped sculpture).
+There are plenty of other attractions, too, including a professional hula-hooper.
+Meanwhile, the diverse menu offers everything from clam chowder to shrimp Alfredo.

 North Dakota: Kroll’s Diner, various locations

-Usually diners are known for their burgers but not Kroll’s.
-With locations in Fargo, Bismarck, Mandan and Minot, this diner franchise is known for knoephia, a German soup.
-You could also try the unique German dish fleischkuechle: ground beef wrapped inside pastry and deep-fried served with soup, salad, fries or cottage cheese.
+Diners are traditionally known for their burgers, grilled cheese sandwiches, and classic breakfast dishes, but that's not so at Kroll’s.
+With locations in Fargo, Bismarck, Mandan, and Minot, this diner franchise is renowned for its knoephla, a cream-based German soup dotted with dumplings.
+You could also try the unique German dish fleischkuechle, which sees ground beef wrapped inside pastry and deep fried.
+Here, it’s served with soup, salad, fries, or cottage cheese.

 Ohio: Buckeye Express Diner, Bellville

-You don’t need a ticket to hop aboard the Buckeye Express, where you’ll find a menu of homely classics and hearty burgers.
-The family-owned restaurant is housed in a vintage steam engine diner car, towed from Virginia in 2008.
+You don’t need a ticket to hop aboard the Buckeye Express, where you’ll find a menu of homey classics and hearty burgers.
+The family-owned restaurant is housed in a vintage steam engine diner car, which was towed to Ohio from Virginia in 2008.
 Adding to the quirkiness, the diner is decorated with Ohio State Buckeyes memorabilia and there’s an impressive play area outside to keep youngsters amused.

 Oklahoma: Sherri's Diner, Oklahoma City

-What’s better than a burger in a classic, 1950s-style diner?
-A burger that’s served in a tiny pink Cadillac, that’s what.
-This charming alternative to plates is one of the things that sets Sherri’s Diner apart from the competition.
-There’s also the fun interior, decked out with neon lights, vintage signage and a vintage jukebox that plays 1950s tunes.
-And the pancakes, made to a secret recipe and served pillowy and piled high with toppings, are another draw.
+What’s better than enjoying a burger in a classic 1950s-style diner?
+Said burger being served in a tiny pink Cadillac, that’s what.
+This charming alternative to plates is one of the things that sets Sherri’s Diner apart from its competition.
+There’s also the fun interior, decked out with neon lights, vintage signage, and a jukebox that plays 1950s tunes.
+The secret-recipe pancakes – served pillowy and piled high with toppings – are yet another draw.

 Pennsylvania: P&G’s Pamela's Diner, Pittsburgh

-The hotcakes sell like hotcakes at P&G's Pamela's Diner, which has several locations in Pittsburgh.
-They come crêpe-style with perfectly crisped edges and with a choice of toppings like bananas, chocolate chips, walnuts and whipped cream.
-You can’t really go wrong with anything on the menu, from omelettes to specials like the chorizo hash.
-Barack and Michelle Obama have been several times for breakfast – and if it’s good enough for the former President and First Lady…
+The hotcakes sell like, well, hotcakes, at P&G's Pamela's Diner, which has several locations in Pittsburgh.
+They come crêpe-style, with perfectly crisped edges and a choice of toppings (including bananas, chocolate chips, walnuts, and whipped cream).
+You can’t really go wrong with anything on the menu; it has everything from classic omelets to specials like a tasty chorizo hash.
+Barack and Michelle Obama have been here several times for breakfast – and if it’s good enough for the former President and First Lady…

 Texas: The Big Texan, Amarillo

-There’s no way you can miss this loud and proud diner in Amarillo: The Big Texan is painted in bright yellow and blue and there are several massive billboards and statues alerting passers-by to its location.
-The huge cowboy, cowboy boot and cow have become synonymous with the diner.
-It’s also become known for its 72-ounce steak, which is free to anyone who can eat the entire meal within an hour.
+There’s no way you can miss this loud-and-proud diner in Amarillo.
+The Big Texan is painted bright yellow and blue, and there are several massive billboards and statues alerting passersby to its location (the huge cowboy, cowboy boot, and cow have become synonymous with the diner).
+It’s also become known for its 72oz steak dinner, free to anyone who can eat the entire meal within an hour.

 Virginia: The Pink Cadillac Diner, Natural Bridge

-What may at first look like Barbie’s dream house is in fact The Pink Cadillac Diner, which reopened in 2022 after being sold to new owners.
-It’s painted bright pink to match the antique Cadillac outside and, as if that didn’t make it distinctive enough, there’s a giant King Kong statue clutching an airplane outside.
-There’s even a life-sized Elvis Presley statue at the door, and if you’re lucky an impersonator of the King will make your dining experience even more memorable.
+What may at first look like Barbie's Dreamhouse is actually The Pink Cadillac Diner, which reopened in 2022 after being sold to new owners.
+It’s painted bright pink to match the antique Cadillac outside and, as if that didn’t make it distinctive enough, there’s also a giant King Kong statue clutching an airplane nearby.
+If you’re lucky, an Elvis impersonator will make your dining experience here even more memorable.

 Washington: Twede’s Café, North Bend